 - oozing or open blisters that do not rupture

-- blisters that do rupture and crust over before healing
+- blisters that rupture and crust over before healing

-Unlike canker sores, cold sores are very contagious.
-The outbreak usually clears up without treatment, but it is important to avoid coming into close contact with anyone during that time to prevent spreading the virus.
+Unlike canker sores, cold sores are contagious.
+The outbreak usually clears up within

-A doctor may prescribe some medications to speed up the healing process if necessary.
+If necessary, a doctor may prescribe some medications to speed up the healing process.

 Mucoceles are oral mucous cysts that form due to an irritated or inflamed salivary gland.
 Mucus builds up in the gland, leading to a round, fluid-filled bump or growth.

-Mucoceles are not usually a cause for concern and will heal without treatment, although this may take several weeks.
+Mucoceles are not usually a cause for concern and will heal without treatment.
+A healthcare professional can remove them if they keep coming back.

-The growth can appear at any age, and it may continue to grow throughout a person’s life.
-It will not usually require treatment unless it affects a person’s ability to eat, drink, or talk.
+It will not usually require treatment unless it causes discomfort and affects a person’s ability to eat, drink, or talk.
+In these cases, surgery

-It is vital to see a doctor or dentist for a proper diagnosis of oral candidiasis, as the symptoms may mimic those of other conditions.
+It is vital to see a doctor or dentist to properly diagnose oral candidiasis, as the symptoms may mimic those of other conditions.

-As the name suggests, the symptoms may also appear on the hands and feet.
+The virus can cause painful sores in the mouth.
+A rash can also develop on the hands and feet.
 Other symptoms include fever and body aches.

-In the upper jaw, these extra teeth usually pop up just behind other teeth, but sometimes they can appear further back toward the roof of the mouth.
+In the upper jaw, these extra teeth can develop just behind other teeth, but sometimes they can appear further back toward the roof of the mouth.

 A person with hyperdontia may experience pain in the area where the extra tooth is growing as well as jaw pain and headaches.